HerDataSam/KasumiNotes/README.md

 ## Requirement
 * Android 7+
-> If you are located in Chinese mainland, it is highly recommend you to set KasumiNotes and system download manager to go through your proxy software since there are some **INTERESTING** reasons that you may get holy terrible connection speed to Github while ShizuruNotes try to connect Github to fetch update information every time it is launched.

 ## Build
-Built on Android Studio 4.0 or later.
-(Required 4.0 for desugaring Java 1.8 features into android API 24)
+Built on Android Studio 4.1 or later.
+(Required at least 4.0 for desugaring Java 1.8 features into android API 24)
 Gradle building configuration could be found in `./app/build.gradle` and it might be changed time to time.

 ## Features